*We are currently working on propagating and growing our plants for the 2022 spring season!

 Please note - we regret that we cannot accommodate pets at the farm.
 Even though you may know your dog is friendly and sweet, our poor chickens don't know that, and they get very scared when they see a dog they don't know.
 We pride ourselves in making sure our chickens are living happy, peaceful lives, so please help make sure the chickens don't experience stress during our plant sale days.
 Thanks!

 All of our plants are grown using organic, sustainable, and biodynamic methods.
-All of our plants and seedlings are USDA Certified Organic, and of course, have no GMOs.
+And of course, have no GMOs.

 We hope you find what you want and get inspired to try some new things.
 Always let us know if there is something you are looking for - we are always thrilled to try growing something new!